Creighton vs. Nebraska College Basketball Predictions & Picks - December 3

 Creighton vs. Nebraska Predictions & Picks: Spread, Total - December 3

-Sunday's game at Pinnacle Bank Arena has the No. 15 Creighton Bluejays (6-1) matching up with the Nebraska Cornhuskers (7-0) at 4:00 PM ET (on December 3).
-Our computer prediction projects a close 73-72 win for Creighton, so expect a tight matchup.
+Sunday's contest at Pinnacle Bank Arena has the No. 15 Creighton Bluejays (6-1) matching up with the Nebraska Cornhuskers (7-0) at 4:00 PM ET (on December 3).
+Our computer prediction projects a close 74-72 win for Creighton, so it should be a competitive matchup.

+Based on our computer prediction, Nebraska should cover the point spread, which currently sits at 3.5.
+The two teams are projected to go under the 147.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!